Azure/universal-print-for-sap-starter-pack/GETTING_STARTED.md

 - **Authorized SAP User**: An individual empowered with the rights to generate and oversee spool requests and print queues, ensuring a smooth and secure printing process.

 > [!NOTE]
-> Consider implementing the SAP Cloud Print Manager to troubleshoot the SAP Print Queue component.
-Instructions are detailed in the attached PDF of [SAP Note](https://me.sap.com/notes/3420465).
+> Consider implementing the SAP Cloud Print Manager to troubleshoot the SAP Print Queue component prior the integration with Universal Print to rule out any SAP internal configuration issues.
+SAP's Instructions are detailed in the attached PDF of [SAP Note](https://me.sap.com/notes/3420465).
+Don't forget to disable the Cloud Print Manager afterwards.
+Otherwise, it competes with your solution in grabbing print items ;-).

 ## Integration solution design 🏰